thi-ng/umbrella/README.md

 - declare public interfaces, enums & types in an `api.ts` file
 - licensed under [Apache Software License 2.0](#license)

-<sup>(1)</sup> since 2023-12-11, more info on [Mastodon](https://mastodon.thi.ng/@toxi/111561398967420903)

 ## Getting started

+A common misconception is to think of this repo as single project.
+It is not!
 The sheer number and varied nature & purpose of these [packages](#packages) makes it impossible to provide traditional "Getting started" tutorials.
+There would have to be dozens of them...
 To compensate, this repo provides 150+ [example projects](#examples--showcase), detailed package readmes (at the very least for all the larger and/or more important ones), as well as hundreds of small usage examples/snippets in doc strings.

 **Documentation and changelogs for all packages: [docs.thi.ng](https://docs.thi.ng/)**